-Cain, a reliever on LSU’s 2009 national championship team, handles a number of responsibilities with the baseball program, including team travel, budgeting and community relations.
+Cain, a reliever on LSU's 2009 national championship team, has handled a number of responsibilities with the baseball program, including team travel, budgeting, community relations and the operation of the Paul Mainieri LSU Baseball Camp.

 Cain and his wife, the former Kristen Hobbs, have one son, Cason.
 Kristen played softball at LSU from 2004-07 and now works as the Special Events and Community Relations Coordinator for the LSU athletic department.